krciga22/agile-studio-server/Agile Studio Server/README.md

-#Agile Studio Server
+# Agile Studio Server

-Agile Studio Server is an api based web application that allows developers to manage their agile projects easily with only the basic agile essentials!
+Agile Studio Server is the backend for Agile Studio.
+It provides essential agile project management services and exposes public apis for Agile Studio Client or other clients to consume.